sunilmore690/filezapp/README.md

 Developed By : [Sunil More](https://www.linkedin.com/in/sunil-more-18961164/)

-filesyncftp is FTP user interface & also you can sync local data to ftp server
+filezapp is FTP user interface & also you can sync local data to ftp server

 # Features!